harbi811/Project-3/README.md

 # Project 3
 ## Interrogating public datasets and paths to results on Covid19 in East Africa

+**This is an ongoing project.
+Scripts may not work as expected or described and results may change with time.
+All methods are under tests for reproducibility**

 ### Group Members:
 1. Ibra Lujumba
 2. Mike Mwanga